CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 Plagiarism includes:

 - quoting verbatim or almost verbatim from any source, regardless of format, without acknowledgement;
-- adopting someone else's line of thought, argument, arrangement, or supporting evidence (such as, statistics, bibliographies, etc.) without indicating such dependence;
+- adopting someone else's line of thought, argument, arrangement, or supporting evidence (such as statistics, bibliographies, etc.) without indicating such dependence;
 - submitting someone else's work, in whatever form (essay, film, workbook, artwork, computer materials, etc.) without acknowledgement;
 - knowingly representing as one's own work any idea of another.
 NOTE: In courses which include group work, a penalty may be imposed on all members of the group unless an act of plagiarism is identified clearly with an individual student or students.